-The City of Florence Soils Map illustrates Yaquina soils on the entirety of the project site.
+The City of Florence Soils Map and the applicant's Stormwater Management Report illustrates Yaquina soils in the NE corner of the project site.
 The presence of such soils triggers the requirement of a Phase I Site Investigation Report unless the hazard is found to not be present or there are other standards available to mitigate the risk.
-Also, the Florence Area Local Wetlands and Riparian Inventory (2013 Plan) illustrates two locations of probable wetlands on site.
+Also, the Florence Area Local Wetlands and Riparian Inventory (2013)

+Plan) illustrates two locations of probable wetlands on site.
 The applicant provided a wetland delineation from Pacific Habitat dated April 4, 2021.
 DSL provided concurrence dated Sept.
 17, 2021 and Army Corp provided an Approved Jurisdictional Determination dated June 9, 2022.
 A 1200-C permit from DEQ and removal-fill permit from the Department of State Lands are required to be obtained prior to disturbance of the wetland area.
+(Informational).